taw00/howto/howto-install-ghost-on-fedora.md

 #Hostname=localhost                          # The name of this host
 ```

-**Test that it works "in the raw"...**
+**Test that it works "in the raw"**

-This is only needed for testing...
+This is only needed for testing:
 The way this works is that for every user on the system, you need to map
 _username --> email that will work for the --> smtp server_